AlbertoLameira7/Sticky/README.md

 ![](Gif/level.gif)

 <p>Two simple levels, objective is to get to the blue portal to advance to next level.
-Red spots mark positions that can be "sticked" to</p>
+Red spots mark positions that can be "sticked" to.
+Also added a "Spawn Point" to specify where the player should spawn, if no spawnpoint is defined, default values are used instead.</p>